Trustor affair: Course of events

 Team Moyne now only had a few days to sort out the payment to Norberg, so on 18 June Moyne, Smallbone, Jisander and Mattsson met with two bank officers at Barclays Bank in London.
-At the meeting accounts were set for Trustor as well as for Lord Moyne and Jisander and in the following days a total of 730 million SEK was transferred from Trustors account in Swedish SEB to Trustor's new account in England.
-600 million SEK of the money in Trustors account was later transferred to Jisanders account in the same bank of which 585 million was then sent directly to Lord Moyne.
+At the meeting accounts were set for Trustor as well as for Lord Moyne and Jisander and in the following days a total of 730 million SEK was transferred from Trustor's account in Swedish SEB to Trustor's new account in England.
+600 million SEK of the money in Trustor's account was later transferred to Jisander's account in the same bank of which 585 million was then sent directly to Lord Moyne.
 On 25 June the 241 million which had been agreed upon was paid to Per-Olof Norberg.

 30 June was the last day for the financial statement and mostly because of the payment to Norberg, Trustor now lacked almost 300 million SEK.
-Lord Moyne took a loan of 293 million SEK from Van Lanschot Bankiers, based in Luxemburg, and the money was then transferred to Trustors account in the same bank.
+Lord Moyne took a loan of 293 million SEK from Van Lanschot Bankiers, based in Luxembourg, and the money was then transferred to Trustor's account in the same bank.
 The following day the money was transferred back to Lord Moyne who then repaid the loan.

 On 31 October an article about Trustor, written by Gunnar Lindstedt, was published in Svenska Dagbladet.
-In the article Lindstedt wrote about Lord Moyne, Mattson and Smallbone following a meeting with them in London.
+In the article Lindstedt wrote about Lord Moyne, Mattsson and Smallbone following a meeting with them in London.
 The same day a preliminary investigation started to look into the acquisition and the group of people behind it.
 After a discussion with the company the Stockholm stock exchange stopped the trading in Trustor.
 The Swedish Economic Crime Authority made an investigation into all transactions to see how much and where to the money had gone.
 They later concluded that 478 million had disappeared from Trustor.
 Smallbone arranged for the Luxembourg loan to be frozen and this together with the realisation of undervalued assets meant the value of company increased.